MicrosoftDocs/windows-dev-docs/windows-apps-src/publish/reviews-report.md

 The **Reviews** report in the Windows Dev Center dashboard lets you see the ratings and comments that customers entered when rating your app in the Store.
 You can view this data in your dashboard, or [download the report](download-analytic-reports.md) to view offline.
 Alternatively, you can programmatically retrieve this data by using the [get app reviews](../monetize/get-app-reviews.md) method in the [Windows Store analytics REST API](../monetize/access-analytics-data-using-windows-store-services.md).

-You can also respond to customer reviews [directly from this page], (respond-to-customer-reviews.md) from this page, [programmatically via the Windows Store reviews API](../monetize/submit-responses-to-app-reviews.md), or by using the [Dev Center app](https://www.microsoft.com/store/apps/dev-center/9nblggh4r5ws).
+You can also respond to customer reviews [directly from this page](respond-to-customer-reviews.md), programmatically [via the Windows Store reviews API](../monetize/submit-responses-to-app-reviews.md), or by using the [Dev Center app](https://www.microsoft.com/store/apps/dev-center/9nblggh4r5ws).

 > [!TIP]
 > For a quick look at the reviews, ratings, and user feedback for all of your apps in the last 30 days, expand **Engage** in the left navigation menu and select **Reviews and feedback.**